Chew/TARDIS-Docs/docs/bedrock.md

 ---
 layout: default
-title: Bedrock edition
+title: Bedrock Edition
 ---

-# Bedrock edition
+# Bedrock Edition

 If you are running the [Geyser](https://geysermc.org/) and [Floodgate](https://github.com/GeyserMC/Floodgate) plugins to allow Bedrock players to connect to your server,